vbotka/ansible-collection-freebsd/docs/source/examples/205/example-205.rst

 Use case
 ^^^^^^^^

-Create ansible client template at 3 iocage hosts.
+Create template *ansible_client* at 3 iocage hosts.

 Tree
 ^^^^